canonical/cloud-init/doc/rtd/topics/datasources/ec2.rst

  * **timeout**: the timeout value provided to urlopen for each individual http request.
 This is used both when selecting a metadata_url and when crawling the metadata service. (default: 50)
- * **apply_network_config**: Boolean (default: True) to allow cloud-init to configure any secondary NICs and secondary IPs described by the metadata service.
+ * **apply_full_imds_network_config**: Boolean (default: True) to allow cloud-init to configure any secondary NICs and secondary IPs described by the metadata service.
 All network interfaces are configured with DHCP (v4) to obtain an primary IPv4 address and route.
 Interfaces which have a non-empty 'ipv6s' list will also enable DHCPv6 to obtain a primary IPv6 address and route.
 The DHCP response (v4 and v6) return an IP that matches the first element of local-ipv4s and ipv6s lists respectively.
 All